ShivamAmbokar/Lasso_CourseProject/README.md

 The Exit Menu – After you enter ‘q’ you will be taken to the exit menu.
 You may click on the ‘X’ in the top right corner to view your net score and exit, or click anywhere to resume. <br />
 ENJOY! <br />

+THIS PROJECT WAS SUBMITTED ON THE 28TH OF FEBRUARY 2020 ON BODHITREE AT 11.58PM